Don’t miss out on a golden retirement opportunity!

 - Make tax-free equity withdrawals on a drawdown basis, following the establishment of an initial cash reserve facility.

-- Have downsizing protection and compassionate early repayment, both assist in negating the need for early repayment charges.
+- Have downsizing protection and compassionate early repayment.
+Both of these can assist in negating the need for early repayment charges.

 - Borrow more or offer a lower interest based on one’s health and lifestyle conditions.